Anilturaga/aiide/README.md

             return "Added value '"+str(value) + " to Field '"+field_name+"'"

 ```
+> `TOOL_DEF` is a helper proxy for the JSON-SCHEMA of OpenAI function calling.
+You can directly add the json or even use your own pydantic model's `model_json()`. `TOOL_DEF` and associated `tools.*` would make the code less verbose and have the advantage of intellisense.

 3. That's it.
 We can now start using the agent